 Do you have problems cleaning a squash?
 I remember a time when I thought it was difficult but I find it now very easy as long as I have a really sharp knife.
 My thin Japanese damascus is ideal to peel a squash or pumpkin.
 I just cut them into wedges, then turn the wedge flat on a cutting board and quickly shave away the skin, then dice.

-If you don’t like to peel the squash, by all means roast it.
+If you don’t like to peel the squash, by all means roast it like in this recipe.
 The flavor and texture will be a little different but still very good.

 Winter squashes and risotto are a marriage made in heaven.
 The sweet orange flesh adds another level of creaminess to the risotto but it needs a bit of salt and herbs to balance the squashes natural sugars.
 In this recipe, I use a small amount of guanciale (cured pork cheek) and orange peel to obtain a deeper and more interesting flavor.